aep-dev/aep.dev/aip/general/0121/aip.md

 **Note:** While there is some conceptual alignment between storage systems and APIs, a service with a resource-oriented API is not necessarily a database, and has enormous flexibility in how it interprets resources and operations.
-API designers **should not** expect that their API will be reflective of their database schema.
-In fact, having an API that is identical to the underlying database schema is actually an anti-pattern, as it tightly couples the surface to the underlying system.
+API designers **should not** tightly couple their API surface to their underlying database system.

 ### Operations